nsprabha/fake_data_generate/README.md

 (v1) Created a basic streamlit app, where the user is being asked number of datas in a particular dataset, and then generates a excel dataset. ( general dataset for now, with name, age,job,company,address )

+5/7/2025

+(v2) modified such that there's dropdown, for now added

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 improvements or how to proceed:

-- datasets on multiple domain related
+- datasets on multiple domain related ( kinda done?)
 - download datasets in different format
 - generate datasets using ai
+- datasets in form of images/voice records(?)